Wetaskiwin: City Hall

 The current City Hall was originally built as a courthouse, and was completed in 1908 at a cost of $75,000.
 It was one of seven such buildings commissioned by the new Province of Alberta between 1906 and 1912, under the direction of Provincial Architect A. M. Jeffers.

 The building was constructed in modern renaissance style, with the outside being composed entirely of red brick.
 The front steps, the back steps, the columns, and the keystones are constructed of stone, and the foundation is made of concrete and rubble sheathed with sandstone from the Calgary area.

 In the early years, the basement of the courthouse contained the jail cells, the caretaker's residence, and the North-West Mounted Police residence.
 The cells are in their original state, and still contain the original carvings prisoners etched into the brick walls.
 The caretaker looked after the building and the grounds while his wife looked after the family, as well as feeding the prisoners and the members of the North-West Mounted Police housed there.
 In 1920, two German field cannons that were seized from Germany at the end of World War were placed on the front lawn of the Old Courthouse.
 These cannons, presented to the citizens of Wetaskiwin by the Dominion Government of Canada, served to honour the many men and women of this community who volunteered for active service.

 In 1983, a new courthouse was built, and the old courthouse sat empty for more than two decades.
 In the late 1990s, a local developer approached the city with plans to renovate it as City Hall's new home; after several meetings between the parties involved, the old courthouse was purchased by the city and renovation began in 2005.
 Glass was used to frame the new areas of the building; the brick exterior of the Old Courthouse was left undisturbed.
 Aside from changes required by Alberta's building codes, the requirements set out by Alberta Historical Resources were followed during the restoration of the original courtroom, which now serves as Council Chambers.
 The wood panelling was retained, and the cast iron radiators were connected to the new geothermal heating and cooling system.
 New paint and carpet completed the renovations, and in 2007 the building became Wetaskiwin's new City Hall.

 By-the-Lake Park

-Wetaskiwin's By-the-Lake Park, located near the Automile close to Wetaskiwin's downtown core, is a day-use facility featuring a 2.5-kilometre paved trail surrounding a 17-acre man-made lake and a large picnic area and a nature trail with signs identifying various plants and wildlife.
+Wetaskiwin's By-the-Lake Park, near the Automile close to Wetaskiwin's downtown core, is a day-use facility featuring a 2.5-kilometre paved trail surrounding a 17-acre man-made lake and a large picnic area and a nature trail with signs identifying various plants and wildlife.
 The lake is stocked with fish for summer and winter fishing (Alberta Sport Fishing Regulations must be followed) and is used by school and community groups for canoeing and watersports.
 During the winter months the lake and surrounding area is used for cross-country skiing, ice skating, tobogganing, and pick-up games of pond-hockey.